Are you holding funds that should be sold?

 (If you find you can’t remember why you bought a fund, start writing down your rationale when you make a purchase so you can refer to it later.)

-At FundX, my team and I invest in a fund when it’s outperforming other funds with similar risk, so we monitor a fund’s performance closely and if performance falters, that’s a clear sign that it’s time to move on.
+At FundX, we invest in a fund when it’s outperforming other funds with similar risk, so we monitor a fund’s performance closely and if performance falters, that’s a clear sign that it’s time to move on.

 2. Does this fund play an important role in my portfolio?

-Your funds should work together in your portfolio, but often investors hold too many similar funds which makes effective management more difficult.
-Think about what would happen to your portfolio if you sold this fund.
+Your funds should work together in your portfolio, so think about what would happen to your portfolio if you sold this fund.

 If a fund adds diversification, for instance, would selling it lead you to own a more concentrated portfolio?
 If you own funds to help buffer stock market volatility, would you be able to weather future market corrections if you sold this fund?

 3. How long have I held the fund and will I face fees or taxes if I sell?